NatalieHumphriesGitHub/qa-march-project/README.md

 For each section, I wrote down the tasks that were required to fulfil each requirement.
 I also categorised my user stories into MVP and enhancements so that I could be clear about what needed to be done to ensure that the MVP was created first (basic MoSCow prioritisation).
 Usually at this stage in order to ensure work is divided evenly, story points would be assigned to each task.
 In this case however, as it was only myself doing all the tasks, I decided story points were not necessary.

 All the tasks were then put in a backlog to be assigned into sprints.
-I created 4 sprints with clear timelines and goals and within each sprint, the tasks were set out on a kanban board, I updated the progress of tasks and recorded any issues as comments as I went along.
+I created 4 sprints with clear timelines and goals and within each sprint, the tasks were set out on a kanban board.
+The progress and status of the tasks were updated as the tasks were completed and any issues were recorded as comments.

 My project can be found [here.](https://numphries.atlassian.net/jira/software/projects/BP/boards/5)